polkadot-fellows/xcm-format/proposals/0000-asset-metadata.md

 3. Are the proposed metadata format and operations general enough?
 4. Could the proposed instruction set be reduced without losing both generality and convenience?
 5. How one could easily pay for the execution of the `ModifyMetadata`, `ApproveMetadataModification`, and `NoteMetadataModificationApproval`?
+6. What is the maximum size of the `MetadataMap` and the `MetadataKeys`?
-6. Are there any additional security considerations?
+7. Are there any additional security considerations?